Cortes de Cima Red is a multi-awarded wine from the Alentejo wine region of Portugal, produced by Cortes de Cima winery.

-Cortes de Cima is the emblematic wine of this winery from the vintage of 2016.
+This red is the emblematic wine of this winery from the vintage of 2016.
 That year was marked by an atypical time – a dry and temperate winter preceded a cold, rainy spring.
 The summer was hot and dry, allowing ripening without disturbance.

-This is a blend of Aragonez, Syrah and other Portuguese varieties such as Touriga Nacional, Petit Verdot, and Alicante Bouschet, among others, aged in French (80%) and American (20%) oak barrels for up to 12 months, and then blended to balance the varietal fruit and the complexity of the oak.
+This is a blend of Aragonez, Syrah and other Portuguese varieties such as Touriga Nacional, Petit Verdot, and Alicante Bouchet, among others, aged in French (80%) and American (20%) oak barrels for up to 12 months, and then blended to balance the varietal fruit and the complexity of the oak.

-A medium-deep ruby-colored wine.
+The wine presents a medium-deep ruby-colored wine.

 On the palate, rich black fruits give a ripe character, laced with low acidity.
-It presents aromas of blackberry, plum, blackcurrant with earthy notes and spices such as leather, balsamic, tar, pepper and licorice.
+It presents aromas of blackberry, plum, and blackcurrant with earthy notes and spices such as leather, balsamic, tar, pepper and licorice.

 In volume, it is a medium-bodied dry wine with all freshness, lightness of components, and deep flavor.